ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter7.md

 ```
 We have defined type of the inputs a, b and c as an template argument.
 These are runtime types that will be translated into type expression in runtime code.
 Recall that runtime expressions and types are treated as value in compile time.
 Therefore, we can receive them as template argument and define type of a, b and c which are runtime arguments.

-First, since shape of a,b and c are arbitrary, let's get their shapes and calculate broadcasted shape which should match the shape of the output 'c'
+First, since shape of a,b and c are arbitrary, let's get their shapes and calculate broadcasted shape which should match the shape of the output 'c'.

 ```
 template</aType : rt_type, bType : rt_type, outputType : rt_type/>